 A. Collect all items that are being cleaned, stored, or repaired (clothing, furs, shoes, watches, etc).

 B. Empty your locker at the club, bowling alley, or gym.

 C. Return library books and anything borrowed from friends or neighbors, and collect things you may have loaned.

 Working with the packers

 A. Point out to the packers any extra-fragile items needing special attention.
-Mark appropriately any items you do not want packed or moved, as well as cartons you will want first when the van arrives at destination.
+Mark appropriately any items you do not want packing or moved, as well as cartons you will want first when the van arrives at your destination.

-C. Collect things you definitely want packed together, such as children’s toys, and place in separate groups.
+C. Collect things you definitely want packing together, such as children’s toys, and place them in separate groups.

 D. Unplug all electronic appliances 24 hours in advance of a move, except plasma televisions, so that they will be at room temperature on moving day.
 This includes home computers, stereos, and audio/video equipment.